oauthstuff/draft-oauth-rar/main.md

 Many actions in the OAuth protocol allow the AS and RS to make security decisions based on whether or not the request is asking for "more" or "less" than a previous, existing request.
 For example, upon refreshing a token, the client can ask for a new access token with "fewer permissions" than had been previously authorized by the resource owner.
-Since the nature of an authorization details request is based solely on the API or APIs that it is describing, there is not a simple means of comparing any two arbitrary authorization details requests.
+Since the semantics of the fields in the authorization details will be implementation specific to a given API or set of APIs, there is no standardized mechanism to compare two arbitrary authorization detail requests.
 Authorization servers should not rely on simple object comparison in most cases, as the intersection of some fields within a request could have side effects on the access rights granted, depending on how the API has been designed and deployed.
 This is a similar effect to the scope values used with some APIs.

-However, when comparing a new request to an existing request, authorization servers can use the same processing techniques as used in granting the request in the first place to determine if a resource owner needs to authorize the request.
+When comparing a new request to an existing request, authorization servers can use the same processing techniques as used in granting the request in the first place to determine if a resource owner needs to authorize the request.
 The details of this comparison are dependent on the definition of the `type` of authorization request and outside the scope of this specification, but common patterns